mty22/krunker.io-translations/README.md

 This script will also be frequently run, and at a glance..you'll be able to see what is missing by checking: STATS_MISSING_KEYS.txt

-If you do translate any missing content, please make sure that the missing keys are placed within their respective positions within the file (eg.
+If you do translate any missing content, please make sure that the missing keys are placed within their respective positions within the file (eg. check for the location within en.js)

 Known issues